cjurban/deepirtools/README.md

 <h1 align='center'>DeepIRTools</h1>
-<h2 align='center'>Deep Learning-Based Estimation and Inference for Latent Factor Models</h2>
+<h2 align='center'>Deep Learning-Based Estimation and Inference for Item Response Theory Models</h2>

 DeepIRTools is a small Python package that uses scalable deep learning methods (e.g., [Urban and Bauer, 2021](https://link.springer.com/article/10.1007/s11336-021-09748-3)) to fit several kinds of exploratory and confirmatory latent factors models, with a particular focus on item response theory (IRT) models.
 Graphics processing unit (GPU) support is available to parallelize some computations.